-USI School on Digitise, Optimise, Visualise
+USI School on Digitise, Optimise, Visualise in cooperation with FoMICS

 The USI DOV School will introduce you in a self-contained way to optimisation, data science and machine learning, while covering cutting-edge applications to economics and finance.
 You will learn the relevant mathematical foundations and how to formulate, visualise and solve problems.
 You will also understand how to access data and optimisation libraries, in order to solve a given problem with the appropriate methods.
 In 4 weeks we will guide you from zero to cutting-edge applications and knowledge in optimisation, data science and machine learning, which will prove useful in your work as a student, researcher, or industry professional.

 Our programming environment of choice will be Python, owing to its importance in data science and machine learning.
 Our learning approach will be interactive and include Python workshops developed within Nuvolos (http://nuvolos.cloud), a browser-based complete cloud in which students and professors will efficiently work together on files, datasets, code and applications.

 After completing the four modules in the USI DOV school, you will:

 Possess key mathematical foundations for data science and machine learning

 Be able to formulate, visualize and solve optimization problems for data science and machine learning

 Know how to implement numerically appropriate solution algorithms